AlphaGenes/AlphaPeel/docs/source/usage.rst

 Phenotype file
 =============

 Phenotype files contain the input phenotypes for each individual.
 The first value in each line is the individual's id.
-The remaining values are the phenotypes of the individual for specific trait.
+The remaining values are the phenotypes of the individual for specific trait, coded from 0.
+For example, a binary trait can be coded as 0 and 1, while a trait with three states can be coded as 0, 1, and 2.
+Remove any individuals with missing phenotypes from the file.

 Example: